JSON-LD Framing

 }'

-The JSON-LD frame turns SPARQL results for the query in step 1 into a format that is accepted as plain REST API request.
+The JSON-LD frame turns SPARQL results for the query in step 1 into a format that is accepted as plain RESTful API request.

 Using SPARQL to create a frame